Name

 In 1991, Kohler transferred to Italian club Juventus.
 After being named Serie A's best foreign player for 1992, he went on to be part of the team that won the 1992–93 UEFA Cup against Borussia Dortmund, as well as a league and cup double in the 1994–95 season.

 Returning to Germany to play for Dortmund in 1995, Kohler won another league championship in 1996 and helped the club to the 1997 UEFA Champions League Final.
-In a reversal of Kohler's previous continental final, Dortmund defeated his former club Juventus to become European Champions for the first time.
+In a reversal of Kohler's previous continental final victory, Dortmund defeated his former club Juventus to become European Champions for the first time.
 As a result of this success, Kohler was named Footballer of the Year (Germany) for 1997.
 In the 2001–02 season, the last of his career, Kohler won his third Bundesliga title with Dortmund and reached the final of the UEFA Cup.

 In his final professional appearance, the 2002 UEFA Cup Final against Feyenoord, Kohler was sent off for a foul on Jon Dahl Tomasson in the 31st minute of the match.
 After losing possession to Tomasson on the edge of Dortmund's penalty area, Kohler tripped the Danish forward inside the area to concede a penalty kick and was given a straight red card by referee Vítor Melo Pereira.
 Pierre van Hooijdonk scored the opening goal from the resulting penalty and BVB went on to lose the match 3–2.

-At international level, Kohler made over 100 appearances for the German national team, playing at three FIFA World Cups and three UEFA European Championships, winning the 1990 FIFA World Cup and UEFA Euro 1996.
+At international level, Kohler made over 100 appearances for the Germany national team, playing at three FIFA World Cups and three UEFA European Championships, winning the 1990 FIFA World Cup and UEFA Euro 1996.

 wiki icon creative commons icon